jason-napolitano/CodeIgniter4-Cart-Module/README.md

 ## What's included?
  - The `Cart` Library Class which lives in `App\Libaries`
  - The cart service.
 Can be alled using `\Config\Services::cart();` or calling the `cart()` function
- - Example view which lays the cart data out as a Bootstrap 4 table
- - Example controller to demonstrate the cart libraries usage

 ## Installation:
  - Drop into your projects `app` directory.
 Overwrite `app/Common.php` and `app/Config/Services`, or merge with the existing files if you've made any custom changes to these files that you'd like to keep.